lutzke/programming-notes/javascript.md

 * some properties should not be able to be accessed and updated

-  * we may only certain properties to be mutable
+  * we may only want certain properties to be mutable
   * this is called privacy, which is a feature many languages have built-in with objects
     * JavaScript does not